jessecomeau87/Boot/README.md

 ### Most Installed Programs are not Open-Source, so I'm using Coreboot (BIOS), Limine (Bootloader), and Serenity (Operating System), as examples.

 ### All coded with Visual Studio Code IDE, Assembly, Python, and C/C++ languages, Tested with QEMU and Assembled with NASM.

+### This is for X86 ISAs made by Intel and AMD.

+### I'll be one step closer to designing my own cpu.
+The Reactor XPS870 Operating Core Construct.